alessandropec/NLP_Poject-fast_abs_rl/README.md

 | avg sents per doc  | 21,829                | 4,992     | 61,37     | 14,31     | 1329,99   | 78,1      |
 | tot_docs           | 2000                  | 2000      | 10000     | 10000     | 450       | 450       |

+# Models

+In the same folder of dataset are present different already trained model that can be used to run the evaluation.

 # Dependencies